Table of Contents

-Objective of this manual is to configure migRaven and 8MAN in such a way that 8MAN takes over the authorization groups created by migRaven and works with these.
-The aim is therefore to design the authorizations in name and location in a way that 8MAN accepts the groups created by migRaven.
+Objective of this manual is to configure migRaven and 8MAN in such a way that 8MAN takes over the authorization groups created by migRaven and works with thesis.
+8MAN accepts the groups created by migRaven.

 Numerous parameters for name format and storage location are affected.
 Defined values are given partly in a program, which must be set in another program.
-Scope so that more variants are possible exists partly in both the programs.
-Not all variants can be played through here, as a result I want to suggest a consistent and comprehensible exemplary solution.
-If several variants are available for selection, I will select a value for this exemplary solution, which leads to the same result in both the programs.
+Scope so that more variants are possible in both the programs.
+I want to suggest a consistent and comprehensible exemplary solution.
+If several variants are available for selection, I want to select a value for this exemplary solution, which leads to the same result in both the programs.

 In order to ensure cooperation of migRaven and 8MAN, following prerequisites must be met:

-a) same group type of the authorization groups to be generated
+a) same group type of authorization group to be generated

 b) same storage location in AD for these groups